Constantly clearing your throat? Here's what to try

 But what happens if throat clearing lingers for weeks or months?
 That nagging feeling may be uncomfortable for the person who has the problem, and might also bother friends and family who hear the characteristic growling sound.

 So what causes all that throat clearing?
-There are many causes, but I'll focus here on four of the most common culprits.
-It's important to know that throat clearing lasting more than two to three weeks deserves an evaluation from a medical professional.
+There are many causes, but this article will focus on four of the most common culprits.
+It's important to know that throat clearing lasting more than two to three weeks should be evaluated by a medical professional.

 Post-nasal drip